usr-lab/usr-lab.github.io/people/index.md

 		<img src='../images/people-giulia.jpg' class='iconDetails'>
     </div>
     <div style='margin-left:25%;'>
-    <div style="font-size:.8em"> Dr. Giulia Perugia received a BA in Literature and Linguistics from the University of Roma Tre (Rome, Italy) in 2011, a MSc in Cognitive Science from the University of Siena (Italy) in 2013, and a double degree PhD in Assistive Technologies from the Polytechnic University of Catalonia (UPC; Barcelona, Spain) and Eindhoven University of Technology (TU/e; Netherlands) in 2018.
-In November 2018, she joined the Social Robotics Lab at Uppsala University (Sweden) as a postdoctoral researcher.
+    <div style="font-size:.8em"> Giulia Perugia is a formera postdoctoral researcher in the Social Robotics Lab.
+She received a BA in Literature and Linguistics from the University of Roma Tre (Rome, Italy) in 2011, a MSc in Cognitive Science from the University of Siena (Italy) in 2013, and a double degree PhD in Assistive Technologies from the Polytechnic University of Catalonia (UPC; Barcelona, Spain) and Eindhoven University of Technology (TU/e; Netherlands) in 2018.
 As a scientist, she is interested in understanding and modeling the emotional and social linkage that the interaction with social robots triggers, how this can be used for assistive and educational purposes, and how it might impact and shape our society. </div>
     </div>
 </div>
 <p style="clear:both;"></p>
 <button class="button black" onclick="window.open('http://katalog.uu.se/profile/?id=N18-2160')" type="button">Giulia Perugia's Website</button>

 <h3>Piercosma Bisconti Lucidi</h3>
-<h4 style="color:grey">  Visiting Ph.D.
+<h4 style="color:grey">  Ph.D.
 Researcher </h4>
 <div class='container'>
     <div>
 		<img src='../images/people-piercosma.jpg' class='iconDetails'>
     </div>
     <div style='margin-left:25%;'>
-    <div style="font-size:.8em"> Piercosma Bisconti, visiting Ph.D. researcher at Uppsala University in the context of the Social Robotics Lab, is a Ph.D. candidate in Political Philosophy at Sant’Anna School of Advanced Studies.
+    <div style="font-size:.8em"> Piercosma Bisconti is a former visiting Ph.D. researcher in the Social Robotics Lab.
+He is a Ph.D. candidate in Political Philosophy at Sant’Anna School of Advanced Studies.
 His research focuses on how human-robot interactions may influence human-human ones, especially with regards to Social Robotics.
 His background is in Philosophy, both the B.A and M.A, and a large part of his studies focused on Psychology.
 While doing his Ph.D, he is researcher at the CyberethicsLab, addressing the socio-technical implications of disruptive technologies in EU Horizon 2020 projects. </div>
 </div>